breezynotcheezy/probium/readme.md

 * CLI
 To scan a single file
-python -m probium.cli one path/to/file
+python -m probium one path/to/file

 To recursively scan a folder
-python -m probium.cli all path/to/folder
+python -m probium all path/to/folder

 * Python Library